delphicventurescode/ConflictResolutionScheme/README.md

 to make the communication public, or in case they want me to do so for legal reasons), I would be happy to make some or all of it public.

 You can see the Public repositories below.
+(They are al empty, of course.)
 _______________________________________________________________